labordynamicsinstitute/ldilab-manual/11-05-preparing-to-run-code.md

 All actions on BioHPC will be performed in a terminal.
 Depending on whether you connect with SSH, VNC, or Visual Studio Code, details may differ (see [Access Computer](Access_to_computers) for details).
 We suggest connecting via SSH or using Visual Studio Code (which uses SSH in the background), for simplicity.
 It is assumed that you have done [Bash setup](setup-bash).

 - [ ] If using SSH, you are already at the "terminal".
-If using VNC, choose it from the application menu.
-If using [Visual Studio Code to connect to BioHPC], follow instructions from the **Github Codespaces** tab!
+If using VNC, choose `Terminal` from the application menu.
+  - If using [Visual Studio Code to connect to BioHPC](accessing-linux-nodes-with-vscode), follow instructions from the **Github Codespaces** tab!
 - [ ] Change directory to the common workarea:
     ```bash
     cd /home2/ecco_lv39/Workspace